Young Communist League of Canada: Reorganization

 The 1990s saw a major push of student activism as labour and social movements were invigorated to fight the massive cut backs initiated by the governing Liberal Party of Canada.
 In Quebec, the 1995 referendum exposed the crisis of confederation, which the communists argued was rooted in the capitalist inequality of nations and included the oppression of aboriginal nations.
-Indigenous youth were at the fore-front of the rise in aboriginal militancy from the east to the west with the so-called Oka Crisis on Mohawk land, and the Guftason Lake Standoff in uncieded Secwepemc territory.
-The end of the decade saw a new surge of youth activism with the WTO and FTAA protests in Seattle and Quebec City.
-Youth from new immigrant communities to Canada, brought experience in struggle including national liberation and began to interweave in anti-racist fight-backs.
-A new generation of young feminists and young gays and lesbians in schools picked up the fight for queer-positive spaces.
-The ecological movement, which saw many confrontations including against industrial exploitation of natural resources, was an expression of youth and student fightback as well.
-Cuba remained an inspiration for many young people.
+Indigenous youth were at the fore-front of the rise in aboriginal militancy from the east to the west with the so-called Oka Crisis on Mohawk land, and the Guftason Lake Standoff in unceded Secwepemc territory.
 On the other hand, the problems of ideological clarity which had not been resolved in the 1980s continued.
 Opportunist ideas such as anarchism had filled the gap left by the Leninist left with a strong hostility to political parties, which intersected with opportunist social democratic ideas rejecting revolutionary change.
-An example was the anti-globalization World Social Forum movement which had significant impact across Canada including Quebec.
-Following in these trends, youth group called the "Red Star Youth Collective" was formed in Toronto with the support of the CPC and began discussing forming a "Young Communist Organization".
-Similar groups started to come together in Winnipeg and Montreal However, the Toronto group soon renamed itself Young Left and disassociated itself with the party.
-These initial attempts quickly dissolved; their main efforts were often centered upon anti-globalization and international solidarity.

 In fall of 2003 a conference in Vancouver was held which formed a Young Communist League Preparatory Committee.
-When interest was expressed by youth across the country, the YCL expanded to Alberta, Manitoba and southern Ontario.
 In 2004–2005, the YCL was among a leading group which came together to organized a delegation to the 16th World Youth Festival in Caracas.
 Soon after the YCL requested to be readmitted to the World Federation of Democratic Youth, and began re-organizing in Quebec.